sulaimonao/self_hosted_search_engine/README.md

 Open http://127.0.0.1:5000 in a browser for the minimal web UI.
 Results stream in via `fetch()` and render with highlighted snippets.

+### Automatic index schema upgrades

+The incremental indexer now inspects the on-disk Whoosh schema before opening it.
+If legacy indexes are missing required fields such as `lang`, `h1h2`, or `body`, the directory is cleared and recreated with the latest schema.
+The upgrade runs automatically the next time the index is touched, but the rebuild wipes stored documents—rerun `make crawl` or `make reindex` to repopulate the fresh schema.

 ## Smart search enrichment

 The `/search` endpoint now wraps the base Whoosh query with a "smart" layer.
 When fewer than `SMART_MIN_RESULTS` hits come back, the